rebelsky/csc207c/pages/syllabus.md

 Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, should know that these difficulties are likely to affect their performance in the course.
 Such students are urged to contact the [Dean of Students](https://www.grinnell.edu/profiles/student-affairs/staff) or the [CRSSJ](https://www.grinnell.edu/about/offices-services/crssj) for support.
 You may also notify me, if you feel comfortable doing so, and I will do my best to help you identify and arrange other resources.

+### Other accommodations and adustments

+There are many other ways in which it may be appropriate to adjust course policies and it is not possible to attempt to address them all in a few policies.
+These may include other issues best addressed earlier in the semester (*e.g.*, student-athlete scheduling) or as they arise (*e.g.*, chronic health flare-ups).
+I will do my best to be flexible in these cases with the overall goal of facilitating your growth in this course.
+Please keep me informed!

+In some cases, I will recommend consulting with the Academic Advising staff.
+They are an excellent resource for developing strategies for academic success and can connect you with other campus resources as well: <http://www.grinnell.edu/about/offices-services/academic-advising>.
+If I notice that you are encountering difficulty, in addition to communicating with you directly about it, I will also likely submit an academic alert via Academic Advising's SAL portal.
+This reminds you of my concern, and it notifies the Academic Advising team and your advisor(s) so that they can reach out to you with additional offers of support.

 ## Evaluation and grading

 This course employs a grading system based on [*mastery grading* and *specifications grading*](https://docs.google.com/document/d/13V1fsPve19IU-tFNt4AeQ78VepuqVakp3xizJrj5KwY/edit) to evaluate your work.